Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Spectroscopic Light Echo Identification Protocol Now In Real-time:

-Telluric emission lines or `skylines' from the Earth's atmosphere can present significant contamination problems towards the red component of the optical range, though several strong lines are also present in the bluer spectral regions.
-A list of the skylines found to be most commonly problematic for ECLE identification is given in Table~\ref{tab:skylines_list}.
+Telluric emission lines or ``sky lines'' from Earth's atmosphere can present significant contamination problems toward the red end of the optical range, though several strong lines are also present in the bluer spectral regions.
+A list of the night-sky lines found to be most commonly problematic for ECLE identification is given in Table~\ref{tab:skylines_list}.

-Whilst skyline removal is often conducted as part of spectral processing in large surveys (as is the case in both SDSS and DESI) and in the reduction of individual spectra, the removal of these lines can be challenging with the possibility of residual features remaining behind.
-Furthermore, there are two additional factors that make these residual skyline features particularly problematic in the search for ECLEs.
+Whilst sky-line removal is often conducted as part of spectral processing in large surveys (as is the case in both SDSS and DESI) and in the reduction of individual spectra, the removal of these lines can be challenging with the possibility of residual features remaining.
+Furthermore, there are two additional factors that make these residual sky-line features particularly problematic in the search for ECLEs.

-\begin{enumerate} \item Skylines are narrow features produced by single line transitions.
-As such, if they are not removed fully, residual skyline features can present morphologies very similar to the narrow coronal lines targeted by CrL searches. \item At some redshifts, multiple skylines coincidentally align with several Fe features, compounding the potential for false positive detections. \end{enumerate}
+\begin{enumerate} \item Sky lines are narrow features produced by single line transitions.
+As such, if they are not removed fully, residual sky-line features can present morphologies very similar to the narrow coronal lines targeted by CrL searches. \item At some redshifts, multiple sky lines coincidentally align with several Fe features, compounding the potential for false-positive detections. \end{enumerate}

-Thankfully as skylines occur at fixed and known positions in the observer frame (see Table~\ref{tab:skylines_list}), objects with potential skyline contamination can be reliably identified and treated with additional care before classification as an ECLE candidate.
-Moreover \sleipnir\ includes the option to perform additional pre-processing of the spectra to remove and interpolate across the strongest skylines prior to the start of analysis.
-If required, the heavily contaminated telluric regions can be fully removed from consideration to reduce the number of false positive detections if these regions are a particular concern, though with the knock-on effect of reducing the ECLE recovery ability of \sleipnir\ at redshifts where coronal lines are present within these regions of the observer frame.
-Given the size of the EDR sample and the number of overall candidates retrieved, we do not employ this option in this work.
+Thankfully, as sky lines occur at fixed and known positions in the observer frame (see Table~\ref{tab:skylines_list}), objects with potential sky-line contamination can be reliably identified and treated with additional care before classification as an ECLE candidate.
+Moreover \sleipnir\ includes the option to perform additional preprocessing of the spectra to remove and interpolate across the strongest sky lines prior to the start of analysis.
+If required, the heavily contaminated telluric regions can be fully removed from consideration to reduce the number of false-positive detections if these regions are a particular concern, though with the knock-on effect of reducing the ECLE recovery ability of \sleipnir\ at redshifts where coronal lines are present within these regions of the observer frame.
+Given the size of the EDR sample and the number of overall candidates retrieved, we do not employ this option here.